yewmuntai/sudoku/readme.md

 To run built app, run
 java -jar build/libs/kotlin-sudoku-cli-1.0-SNAPSHOT.jar
 you can have a optional parameter to specify the difficulty of the puzzle.
 It is the number of cells to remove from the board.
 If there are no parameters, the default is 20.
+This jar file is also included in this repository for convenience.

 To build and run, run
 ./gradlew installDist ./build/install/kotlin-sudoku-cli/bin/kotlin-sudoku-cli